 When presenting this change to the Working Group, the Proposer noted that they had not come with a preferred solution and felt it was appropriate for the matter to be discussed in a DCUSA Working Group.
-The Proposer noted that the II REP-002A/B messages are currently being sent, but that DNO systems are at present unable to accept these into their systems.
-The Proposer presented three initial options below.
+The Proposer noted that the II REP-002/A/B messages are currently being sent, but that DNO systems are at present unable to accept these into their systems.
+The Proposer presented four initial options below.

-Receive II REP-002A/B – DNOs update their systems to accept these messages but do not do anything further with them.
+Receive II REP-002/A/B – DNOs update their systems to accept these messages but do not do anything further with them.

-Receive II REP-002A/B – calculate charges and issue REP-901 but do not use in billing.
+Receive II REP-002/A/B – calculate charges and issue REP-901 but do not use in billing.

-Receive II REP-002A/B – calculate charges and issue REP-901 and use in billing as the initial run (SF becomes a reconciliation run).
+Receive II REP-002/A/B – calculate charges and issue REP-901 and use in billing as the initial run (SF becomes a reconciliation run).

-Raise a change to stop the II REP-002A/B message being sent.
+Do not process the REP-002/A/B and raise a BSC change to stop the II REP-002/A/B message being sent.

-One member raised that receiving the messages would be beneficial for forecasting, stating that as a Data Scientist in withing a forecasting team one of the major reports they deliver at the start of each month is a summary of the month end position (for the month just gone).
+One member raised that receiving the messages would be beneficial for forecasting, stating that as a Data Scientist within a forecasting team one of the major reports they deliver at the start of each month is a summary of the month end position (for the month just gone).
 The accuracy of this report, which is core to tracking performance against budget, would be improved by including II meter reads for the final days of the previous month.
-They therefore statedy strongly support the inclusion of II data in the REP-002 flows.
-Therefore, options 1 to 3 would cater for this requirement.

-They also stated that, the REP-002 data is maintained in a database separately from the billing system so whilst it is not an essential requirement for the II data to also be billed to be used by Forecasting, not billing the II data would result in a discrepancy between forecasting and finance and would therefore make sense to bill the II data.
+They also stated that billing the II run would ensure consistency with forecasting.

 DR Runs

+DR (non-scheduled interim dispute run) were included in the artefact because they existed prior to the MHHS programme however they have never been used in super customer billing and are not expected to be used for aggregated billing and Elexon have stated that they do not expect these to be sent.